 From Talcott to Main Street: Hartford’s First African-American Church

 The church has historically been a pillar of the African American community.

-When an enslaved man named Fortune died in Waterbury, his owner, a doctor, preserved Fortune’s skeleton as a medical specimen.
+When an enslaved man named Fortune died in Waterbury in 1798, his owner, a doctor, preserved Fortune’s skeleton as a medical specimen.
 Fortune’s skeleton was displayed at the Mattatuck Museum until a project to understand and honor Fortune’s dignity resulted in more respectful treatment of his remains.

 Anna Louise James was the first African American female pharmacist in Connecticut.
 She ran her own pharmacy in Old Saybrook from 1917 to 1967.

 Journalist Liz Petry explores her family tree, with roots in slavery and branches that include a best-selling novelist and Connecticut’s first African American female pharmacist.